wdlingit/maccu/README.md

 ![The general idea](https://github.com/wdlingit/maccu/blob/main/pic/README_01.jpg)

 ### Installation requirement
 It should be feasible to run `OneStopWrapper.pl` in recent linux distributions.
 The only requirement is java runtime environment greater than or equal to 8.
-In this document, we use an ubuntu20 VM with 16GB ram to run all commands.
+In this document, we use an Ubuntu20 VM with 16GB ram to run all commands.
+All steps were also tested in WSL Ubuntu20 of a 16GB RAM Windows 11 PC.

 Install java runtime environment.
 ```